redhat-openstack/website/source/contribute/cloud-sig-meeting.html.md

 # Cloud SIG Meeting

 The CentOS Cloud SIG meeting is held biweekly on even Thursdays of the month at 15:00 UTC on the
-\#centos-meeting channel on Freenode IRC.
+\#centos-meeting channel on Libera.chat IRC.

 The agenda for that meeting is in [this etherpad](https://etherpad.openstack.org/p/centos-cloud-sig).